unicode-org/cldr/docs/ldml/tr35-personNames.md

 This document provides the [LDML](http://www.unicode.org/reports/tr35/) specification for formatting of personal names, using data, structure, and examples.

-> **This is a technology preview; thus not intended for production software (except where itself marked as a technology preview).
-We have gathered a first round of data, and intend to refine the way in which we gather data.
-We are looking for additional feedback on the tech preview so that we can make improvements.
-For example, there are a few areas where we intend enhancements: handling native vs foreign names (in the native script); handling prefix and suffix fields; and so on.**

 The CLDR functionality is targeted at formatting names for typical usage on computers (e.g. contact names, automated greetings, etc.), rather than being designed for special circumstances or protocol, such addressing royalty.
 However, the structure may be enhanced in the future when it becomes clear that additional features are needed for some languages.

 This addition to CLDR is based on review of current standards and practices that exist in LDAP, hcard, HTML and various other international standards and commercial implementations.